Shuvam586/tenki/readme.md

 # Tenki 天気

 Tenki is a command-line tool for visualizing weather conditions.
-The name "Tenki" comes from the Japanese word for "weather."
+The name "Tenki" comes from the Japanese word for "weather".

 ![tenki example](./assets/tenki_example.png)